Uberi/University-Notes/PHIL145/PHIL145.md

 However, not all humans have hearts.
 The claim can be made more acceptable by changing it to "virtually every living human has a heart".

 However, they are still defeasible and could possibly be false.
 For example, "whales are fish" - whales are actually mammals.

+Note that even if premises are rejected, the argument can still be cogent.
+For example, two premises can offer convergent support for the conclusion, and if one premise is rejected, the other still offers support.

 ### Testimony